×

 Will I need to travel to see a specialist?

 " I would return to Ecuador for any serious health issues, because of the high level of care and the high level of successfully reversing serious health problems.
 The lower cost is just another bonus available to the patient.
 Some specialists here are not only trained and certified here in Ecuador, but have advanced medical certification education in other countries.
-So you get the benefit of other International modalities. ," mentioned one expat in Cuenca.
+So you get the benefit of other International modalities. ," said one expat living in Cuenca.

 View More Answers